White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Grandpa.md

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/services-migrate.png "an image title")

-We see three of them are running as NT Authority\Network Service, let;s try and migrate our current session to get more permissions on the system.
+We see three of them are running as NT Authority\Network Service, let's try and migrate our current session to get more permissions on the system.

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/get-system.png "an image title")

-Nex, let's background the sessions and use the exploit_suggester to get NT Authority\System.
+Next, let's background the sessions and use the exploit_suggester to get NT Authority\System.

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/priv-suggester.png "an image title")